signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

 ## Always be careful with `null`

 So this should do the same as the for-loop, right?
 Well, not quite.
-Let's see what happens when one of our Persons name is `null`.
+Let's see what happens when one of our Person's name is `null`.

 ```java
 Person a = new Person(1, null);